Q&A on UWCSEA admissions

 If my child enrols as a day student, can they transfer into boarding if our family needs to relocate out of Singapore later on?

-Once approved, the transfer to boarding is not confirmed until you have received a formal offer for a place in boarding and paid the boarding fees due for the term in which your child will commence as a boarder.
+The Director of Residential Life or a houseparent will interview your child to determine suitability for boarding, and may also wish to have a family meeting before the transfer to boarding is approved.
+The transfer to boarding is not confirmed until you have received a formal offer for a place in boarding and paid the boarding fees due for the term for which your child will commence as a boarder.
+Please note that a transfer from a day student to a boarding student is not a guarantee as not all students will be suited to a boarding environment.

 We do not live in Singapore.
 Can my child live with a relative, family friend, or guardian instead of applying for boarding?